withastro/docs/src/pages/en/reference/error-reference.md

 ### GetStaticPathsRemovedRSSHelper

-> The RSS helper has been removed from getStaticPaths!
+> GetStaticPathsRemovedRSSHelper: The RSS helper has been removed from getStaticPaths!
 Try the new @astrojs/rss package instead.
 (E03012)

 #### What went wrong?
 `getStaticPaths` no longer expose an helper for generating a RSS feed.
 We recommend migrating to the [@astrojs/rss](/en/guides/rss/#setting-up-astrojsrss)integration instead.